 Either there has been a loss or there might be one in the future.
 How can an element of a 'loss' be a potential loss?
-There can only have been a 'loss' due to legal interpretation where, after argument, HMRC have concluded that the taxpayer's construction is correct or where the taxpayer has been successful in the tribunals or the Courts.
-So it appears that HMRC have either included in the 'Tax Gap', tax which they have not actually lost but might lose in the future or that 'the amount of tax that should, in theory, be collected by HMRC' includes tax which they would collect on an interpretation of the law that they have adopted but which is incorrect.
-It seems, therefore, that the Tax Gap is the result of a mixture of reality, the tax actually collected, and fantasy, the amount which HMRC think that it should have been able to collect if everybody paid tax in line with its view of what the law ought to be including where that view does not accord with what the law actually is.
-A Confused Analysis This is not the only area where the Paper's analysis is, to put it mildly, opaque.
+There can only have been a 'loss' due to legal interpretation where, after argument, HMRC has concluded that the taxpayer's construction is correct, or where the taxpayer has been successful in the tribunals or the courts.
+So it appears that in the tax gap, HMRC has either included tax which it has not actually lost but might lose in the future; or that 'the amount of tax that should, in theory, be collected by HMRC' includes tax which it would collect on an interpretation of the law that it has adopted, but which is incorrect.

+It seems, therefore, that the tax gap is the result of a mixture of reality, of the tax actually collected, and of fantasy - the amount which HMRC thinks that it should have been able to collect, if everybody paid tax in line with its view of what the law ought to be, including where that view does not accord with what the law actually is